Considering the installation of a dumbwaiter (or lift) at your private residence or commercial/industrial property?

 Does your dumbwaiter need maintenance or repair?
 Consult a Matot representative to learn more about our expertise in modernizing and renovating any operating or non-operating dumbwaiter and the lift and dumbwaiter parts we carry to ensure that your property or facility operates at peak efficiency.

 Dumbwaiters are small freight elevators that move goods and materials.
-Also known as lifts in some parts of the country and world, dumbwaiters are used within many industries – from food services to healthcare.
+Also known as lifts in some parts of the country and world, dumbwaiters are used within many industries – including residential, food services, and healthcare.

 What makes dumbwaiters so critical to business operations is the efficiencies they bring.
 Dumbwaiters can be designed to serve in a variety of challenging instances and unique scenarios (read through our dumbwaiter and lift case studies for examples) including in restaurants where space is limited or at hospitals when moving supplies quickly between floors is critical.